Version 5 (last updated June 2019)

 The Society shall be known as the Welsh Acute Physicians’ Society (WAPS).

 The purpose of the Society will be to enhance the image of the medical specialty of Acute Medicine within Wales, and to support trainees wishing to pursue a career in this specialty.
 These aims will be achieved by the following:

 - Promoting the education of Acute Medicine trainees within Wales through the organisation of independent meetings

 - Supporting, both logistically and financially, the annual Wales Acute Medicine Registrar residential training week.

 - Awarding the “Training Week Prize” to an Acute Medicine Trainee, promoting ongoing learning and use of evidence-based medicine.

-- Awarding the annual “Specialist Skill Bursary” (Financial support for trainees in the pursuit of their chosen special skill during Higher Specialty Training; supported by Wales Deanery)
+- Awarding the annual “Specialist Skill Bursary” (Financial support for trainees in the pursuit of their chosen special skill during Higher Specialty Training; supported by Health Education and Improvement Wales (HEIW))

 - Provision of a support network across Wales, with links to other National groups and collaborations, for junior doctors wishing to pursue a career in Acute Medicine.